 Although neither was a work of art visually, both were delicious.
-(The former is from Epicurious with a crust from Stella Park’s new book, Iconic American Desserts, and the latter from Cathy Barrow’s new book, Pie Squared.)
-I didn’t have enough room in the refrigerator to store them, so I kept them on an unheated porch, which stayed about 40-45 degrees.
-While you can’t leave food where animals can get at it, a cold, enclosed porch that stays cold but doesn’t get below 32 degrees can work just fine in a pinch.
+(The former is Stella Park’s crust from her book, Iconic American Desserts.
+The latter is Cathy Barrow’s recipe from Pie Squared.)
+I didn’t have enough room in the refrigerator to store them, so I kept them on an unheated porch.
+Of course, you can’t leave food where animals can get at it.
+However, keeping pies in an enclosed porch that stays just above 32 degrees works fine in a pinch.

 What About Vegan/Plant-Based Pies?

 Do vegan/plant-based baked pies have to be refrigerated?
 This question arose because my son and his husband are vegan.
 This year (2023) I made 2 plant-based pies, a pumpkin one and a pecan one with a chocolate base.

 I wondered whether I had to refrigerate them.
 They have no dairy or eggs, so I decided they could ber at room temperature.
 However, for taste reasons, I refrigerated them anyway.
 It turns out that the venerable New York Times Cooking site agrees with me on this.